laurenwdk/hello-world/README.md

 ## Some Facts About Me
 - I have a dog named Zoey
+- She is a chocolate labrador
+- She is around 8 years old
 ---
-- My favourite food is strawberries
+- My favourite foods include:
+- Strawberries
+- Salmon sashimi